I provide pool inspection services for buyers purchasing a property with a pool as well as existing pool owners throughout the Tri State Area.

 Non-Biased, Inspection Only Firm

-I don’t do pool sales or repairs—my only goal is to give you the most accurate information possible regarding the condition of the pool.
+I do not offer pool sales or repairs—my only goal is to give you the most accurate information possible regarding the condition of the pool.

-I am a NSPF Certified Pool Inspector/Certified Pool Operator as well as a full member of the Northeast Spa & Pool Association (NESPA) and The Association of Pool & Spa Professionals (APSP).
+I am an ASHI & PHTA Certified Pool Inspector/Certified Pool Operator as well as a full member of the Pool & Hot Tub Alliance (PHTA).

 I provide a detailed written report of my findings in an easy to understand format.